-Have you ever stopped to consider the potential dangers and health risks that nail polish can provoke in those who are frequently exposed to this strong-chemical smelling beauty product?
-Nail polish contains a mix of chemicals that have been known to be potentially harmful to those who are exposed to it, particularly those who are repeatedly exposed like manicurist, beauticians, and those who are regulars to getting their nails done.
+Have you ever stopped to consider the potential dangers and health risks that nail polish can provoke in those who are frequently exposed to this strong-chemical-smelling beauty product?
+Nail polish contains a mix of chemicals known to be potentially harmful to those exposed to it, particularly those who are repeatedly exposed like manicurists, beauticians, and those who are regulars to getting their nails done.

-Along with the toxic chemical triphenyl phosphate, there are also other chemicals that can be used in nail polishes and nail polish removers that can be hazardous to human health – these chemicals include the following:
+Along with the toxic chemical triphenyl phosphate, other chemicals can be used in nail polishes and nail polish removers that can be hazardous to human health – these chemicals include the following:

 - Dibutyl Phthalate (DBP): A type of phthalate, this chemical is a plasticizer used to improve polish durability leaving your nail polish on your nails for longer.
 This chemical is also an endocrine disruptor that is known to interfere with normal hormonal functions and has even been linked to fertility issues and birth defects when tested in lab animals.

 - Toluene: The chemical found in nail polish responsible for creating a smooth application and finish, toluene has a sweet, pungent smell that is found in both nail polish and nail polish removers.
 The fumes produced from toluene are highly toxic, and studies have shown it can cause neurological damage, brain function, impaired breathing, hearing loss, and nausea.

 - Formaldehyde: Used in nail polish to harden and strengthen the liquid, formaldehyde is a chemical that serves as a preservative that protects against bacterial growth.
 When humans are exposed to high levels of formaldehyde in the air or on the skin, it can potentially lead to cancer of the throat, nose, and blood.